 Our client, Gregory Gion, has several key aspects that he needs from this design in order for it to be viable.
 The prosthesis must be able to resist unintentional dislodgement.
-That is, it should only come off when the user wants it to.
+That is, it should only detach when the user desires.
 The design must be low profile and aesthetically pleasing; it should not be overly bulky, heavy, or noticeable to others in normal social situations.
-In addition, it should be able to withstand both anterior and posterior forces, in the range of 5 to 10 pounds.
-We will get a better picture of exactly what force should be withstood through experimental testing of the current mechanism.
-Mr. Gion did not want us to modify the original osseointegrated abutments in any way, so it is necessary that our design is adaptable to the current abutments (4.4 mm in diameter).
+It should be able to withstand more force in any direction than the control design, which was determined to be approximately 5 pounds through testing.
+Mr. Gion did not want us to modify the original osseointegrated abutments in any way, so it is necessary that our design is adaptable or scalable to the current abutments (4.4 mm in diameter).
+Furthermore, the attachment mechanism should not inhibit the patient's ability to clean and maintain his/her prosthesis.
 Finally, the design must be easy for the patient to affix and remove without extra tools or complicated steps.

-DESIGNS
+PRELIMINARY DESIGNS

-After brainstorming possible attachment mechanisms over a period of four weeks and discussing them with the client, we narrowed our ideas into five viable designs.
+After brainstorming possible attachment mechanisms for over four weeks and discussing them with the client, we narrowed our ideas into five possible designs.
 Each design was named and classified according to the main functionality of its attachment method.